 For example: instead of assembling the base stations with multiple screw types, Nokia redesigned them to use a single screw type.

 Simplifying the product design is only part of this industrialization effort.
 In addition, Nokia has been focusing on ways to make robots easier to operate.

 For example, an operator must feed large spools of tape containing electronic subcomponents into the robots.
 The challenge, therefore, is automating the handling of the spools as well.
 “Via intelligent materials handling, we use one less operator and we have better data,” Sankari says.
 “Eventually we’ll have robots feed the robots.”

 Another area of improvement: collaborative robots.
 One of the stations on my tour featured a pair of robots working together, but in this case, both machines were following set programs, rather than collaborating in a dynamic sense.
-True collaboration between these machines, however, is right around the corner.
+A true collaboration between these machines, however, is right around the corner.

 The Upcoming Role for 5G